eclipxe13/XLSXExporter/README.md

 I want to do several modifications:

 - Make a better documentation
 - Make better tests
 - Apply Inversion of Control Principle, depending on Interfaces and not on classes and use Factories
 - Feel free to contribute to this project!

 ##TODO##

-All your help is very appreciated, please contribute with testing, ideas, code, documentation, cofees, etc.
+All your help is very appreciated, please contribute with testing, ideas, code, documentation, coffees, etc.

 - Add borders style
 - Depend on interfaces and not on classes